AOEpeople/meals/README.md

 You can use "john", "jane, "alice" and "bob" to login.
 Their password is just their username.
 The User "kochomi" is allowed to modify dishes and edit meals.

+### Running tests

+Some tests require a working database.
+The database dedicated for running tests can be configured by setting the database name in `app/config/parameters.yml` as `database_name_testing`.
+Credentials should be the same as for the dev environment.

+Before running phpunit make sure the database schema is up-to-date:

+    php app/console doctrine:schema:update --env=test --force
+    bin/phpunit